Aileen Wuornos: Arrest and trial

 On January 9, 1991, Wuornos was arrested at The Last Resort biker bar in Volusia County.
-According to The New York Times, the arrest was made on the basis of an outstanding warrant for carrying a concealed weapon, although by this point, authorities already came to regard her as a suspect in the murders, based on witnesses' testimony, and fingerprints found on an item found in pawn shop that had belonged to one of the murdered men.
+According to The New York Times, the arrest was made on the basis of an outstanding warrant for carrying a concealed weapon, although by this point, authorities already came to regard her as a suspect in the murders, based on witnesses' testimony, and fingerprints found on an item found in a pawn shop that had belonged to one of the murdered men.
 The warrant had been issued in the name of Lori Grody.
 Police located Moore the next day in Pittston, Pennsylvania.
 She agreed to elicit a confession from Wuornos in exchange for immunity from prosecution.
 Moore returned with the police to Florida, where she was put up in a motel.
 Under police guidance, she made numerous telephone calls to Wuornos, pleading for help in clearing her name.
 Three days later, on January 16, 1991, Wuornos confessed to the murders.
 She claimed the men had tried to rape her and she killed them in self-defense.
-In November 1991, Wuornos was legally adopted by 44-year-old Arlene Pralle, with whom Wuornos had no previous contact or relation, after Pralle saw Wuornos's photo in a newspaper.

 On January 14, 1992, Wuornos went to trial for the murder of Richard Charles Mallory.
 Although previous convictions are normally inadmissible in criminal trials, under Florida's Williams Rule, the prosecution was allowed to introduce evidence related to her other crimes to show a pattern of illegal activity.
 On January 27, 1992, Wuornos was convicted of Mallory's murder with help from Moore's testimony.
 At her sentencing, psychiatrists for the defense testified that Wuornos was mentally unstable and diagnosed her with borderline personality disorder and antisocial personality disorder.
 Four days later, she was sentenced to death.